BenRamo06/PySpark/README.md

 	Name Node (Master)
-					- Maintains and manages data nodes
+					- Maintains and manages blocks on the DataNodes (slave nodes)
-					- Record metadata of the data blocks (location, stored, size, permissions, hierarchy) Data nodes (Slaves)
+					- Record metadata of the blocks (location(node), size, permissions, hierarchy)
+					- Receives a Heartbeat and a block report from all the DataNodes in the cluster to ensure that the DataNodes are live.
+					- Responsible to take care of the replication factor of all the blocks Data nodes (Slaves)
 					- Store actual data
 					- Process data
+					- They send heartbeats to the NameNode periodically to report the overall health of HDFS, by default, this frequency is set to 3 seconds.